KerstinPaguio/DATASTALGO-QUIZ1/README.md

 View the application:
-Open http://localhost:3000 in your web browser.
+Open http://localhost:3000 in your web browser.# DATASTALGO-QUIZ1